 - in late December for winter term

-Previously paid registration and housing deposits are included on the winter term statement.
+Previously paid registration and housing deposits are included on the fall term statement.

-Please print the information from Connect if an invoice is required.
+Please print the information from Self-Service if an invoice is required.

 In the spring, new and returning students must pay a non-refundable registration deposit, and a housing deposit (if living in residence) for the upcoming fall/winter terms.
 See due dates above.